An analytic approach to the Riemann hypothesis: Introduction

 and we will refer to ${\mathbb S}^+$ as the {\it critical half-strip} because, if a zero belongs to ${\mathbb S}^+$, the functional equation imposes the existence of a twin zero in ${\mathbb S}_-$, and the same holds in $^+{\mathbb S}$ and $_-{\mathbb S}$.
 Now, for any $\varepsilon>0$, we introduce the $\varepsilon$-contraction of the critical half-strip ${\mathbb S}_\varepsilon^+$ and the compact $\varepsilon$-contraction of the critical half-strip $\left[{\mathbb S}^{\pm}_{\varepsilon,T}\right]$ below a given quantity as }

-As far as their existence is concerned, Hardy \cite{HAR1914} proved that, on the Critical Line $r_C$, there exist infinitely many zeros, but \begin{quote} The Riemann Hypothesis states that we cannot find any non-trivial zero outside the critical line $r_{1/2}$. \end{quote} The third result obtained by Riemann was the discovery of a \textsc{Product Representation} in $[{\mathbb S}_\varepsilon]$ of the function
+As far as their existence is concerned, Hardy \cite{HAR1914} proved that, on the Critical Line $r_{1/2}$, there exist infinitely many zeros, but \begin{quote} The Riemann Hypothesis states that there are no non-trivial zeros outside the critical line $r_{1/2}$. \end{quote} The third result obtained by Riemann was the discovery of a \textsc{Product Representation} in $[{\mathbb S}_\varepsilon]$ of the function

 symmetric, about the Critical Line, of the form